nikandt/woodsat/README.md

 When the satellite is launched, orbit parameters are calculated from the rocket.
 After deployment, the parameters get updated by radars that trace satellites on orbit.
-Therefore, the location of the satellite after launch can be tracked ie. on here in real time: https://www.n2yo.com/
+The location of the satellite after launch can be tracked ie. on here in real time: https://www.n2yo.com/

 ## Software requirements